EastBayEv/IntroSQLite/sqlite_tutorial.md

 Type the command followed by an expression.
 Use the semicolon to end a code statement.

+> Stuck at the prompt?
+Also type a semicolon and press return to exit!

 `SELECT 1 + 1;`

 `SELECT 10/5, 2*4;`